gufett0/verbeth-sdk/README.md

 - Fully on-chain: no servers, no relays
 - Compatible with EOAs and smart contract accounts

+The SDK now verifies handshakes and handshake responses using [viem.verifyMessage](https://viem.sh/docs/actions/public/verifyMessage).
+It supports both EOAs and Smart Contract Accounts — whether they’re already deployed or still counterfactual/pre-deployed — by leveraging:

+- ERC-1271: for verifying signatures from smart contract wallets that are deployed.
+- ERC-6492: a wrapper standard that lets smart contract accounts sign and be verified before deployment.

 ## Example Usage (WIP)

 ```ts